ichthyosaurus/harbour-file-browser/root/README_ROOT.md

 `<sfdk> tools list`

-Steps for manual builing:
+### Steps for building manually

 1. Checkout this repository to get the source code
-2. Open the Sailfish OS IDE and start the Build Engine or run: `<path to SDK>/bin/sfdk engine start`
+2. Open the Sailfish OS IDE and start the Build Engine, or run: `<path to SDK>/bin/sfdk engine start`
 3. Run the following in the directory where this README file is located to build the package: `<path to SDK>/bin/sfdk engine exec sb2 -t <target> make`
 4. Results are in `RPMS/<target>/`